raphaelmarques2/GameBoosterDocs/README.md

 Gets key input events.

 Fields:
-- ´EventType eventType´ : Type of key event
+- `EventType eventType` : Type of key event
-- ´KeyCode key´ : Key code
+- `KeyCode key` : Key code
-- ´UnityEvent<bool> actions´ : event called when the key event happens
+- `UnityEvent<bool> actions` : event called when the key event happens

-EventType enum values:
+`EventType` enum values:
-- Pressed : event is called when the key is pressed
+- `Pressed` : event is called when the key is pressed
-- Released : event is called when the key is released
+- `Released` : event is called when the key is released
-- Repeat : event is called each update
+- `Repeat` : event is called each update

 ### MousePositionInput